Ji-Huang/sim-RL_in_Robotics/README.md

-# pushing
+# Simulation-based RL in Robotics - Ji HUANG, Muhammad Reza Ar RAZI, Yankun WEI

 ## Project Description

-This project focuses on developing and evaluating a behavior cloning policy for a robotic hand tasked with pushing a box to a specified target.
-Leveraging a 2D action space, the project simplifies complex manipulation tasks into manageable actions.
-Our approach involves training a Behavior Cloning (BC) model based on demonstrations from a hardcoded expert policy, aiming to achieve high success rates in pushing tasks within a simulated environment.
-This README provides instructions for setting up the project environment, running the simulation, and executing the BC policy.
+This project focuses on developing and evaluating a policy for a robotic hand tasked with pushing a box to a specified target.
+Our approach involves training a TD3 (Twin Delayed Deep Deterministic Policy Gradient) + BC (Behavior Cloning) model based on demonstrations from a hardcoded expert policy, aiming to achieve high success rates in pushing tasks within a simulated environment.
+We also trained a vision model using singleshotpose to estimate the box pose based on photos.
+This README provides instructions for setting up the project environment, running the simulation, and executing the TD3+BC policy with or without the vision model.

 ## Demonstrations